How to Get Into Boston University (BU): Admissions Data and Strategies

 - How to assess whether applying to Boston University is even worth the $80 application fee (for you)

 Many students applying to Boston University may also find the following blogs to be of interest:

 Let’s begin with an examination of the most recent admissions data.

 Those who are serious about attending BU should definitely consider applying via binding early decision.
-Half of the universities most recent first-year admits were accepted through ED.
+Half of the university’s most recent first-year admits were accepted through ED.
 This school offers two rounds of early decision—ED I in November and ED II in January.
-The ED acceptance rate tends to be around 7% higher than the regular decision acceptance rate.
+The ED acceptance rate for the Class of 2026 was 26%.

-Those admitted into the Class of 2025 sported an average high school class rank in the top 6%, an “A-/A average, and middle-50% standardized test scores of 1430-1540 on the SAT and 33-35 on the ACT.
-Those who went on to enroll in the university for the start of the 2020-21 school year held SAT scores with a middle-50% range of 1340-1460; the ACT range was 30-34.
-The average unweighted GPA was 3.76 and 66% were in the top 10% of their high school class.
+Those admitted into the Class of 2026 sported an average high school class rank in the top 6%, a 3.95 average GPA, and had mean test scores of 1491 on the SAT and 34 on the ACT.
+Those who went on to enroll in the university for the start of the 2021-22 school year held SAT scores with a middle-50% range of 1390-1490; the ACT range was 31-34.
+The mid-50% unweighted GPA range was 3.6-4.0 and 70% were in the top 10% of their high school class.

-- 58% of those accepted into the Class of 2025 submitted test scores with their application.
+- 54% of Class of 2026 applicants submitted test scores with their application.

-- There was a 24% increase in applications in the 2020-21 cycle from the previous year.
+- BU experienced a 6.7% increase in applications from the previous cycle.